 Red Light Secrets’ own website also leans toward the prurient side: emphasizing the audio stories of Olga, “Amsterdam’s most famous lady of the night” and showing visitors laughing and taking selfies.

 What I got was far more serious, not particularly titillating, except maybe the room devoted to bondage and sado-masochism.
-The museum points out clearly a) the dangers prostitutes face daily, including a display listing murdered prostitutes next to a small altar, and b) that many women get into prostitution because they’re forced to do so.
+The museum points out clearly a) the dangers prostitutes face daily, including a display listing murdered prostitutes next to a small altar, and b) that many women get into prostitution against their will.

 The Red Light District

 I should warn you that the museum is smack-dab in the middle of the Red Light District.
 It’s one of the oldest areas of Amsterdam, lined with beautiful brick rowhouses along picturesque canals.
-Yet you shouldn’t be surprised as you walk along these pretty streets to see large windows on the ground floor lit with red neon lights, where scantily-clad women sit or stand, waiting for customers.
+Yet it shouldn’t surprise you as you walk along these pretty streets to see large windows on the ground floor lit with red neon lights, where scantily-clad women sit or stand, waiting for customers.
 Mostly they look bored.